...

 View of the Dom Luis I Bridge

 Another must when spending 2 days in Porto is the Dom Luis I Bridge.
-This is Porto’s most iconic bridge.
-Built in3 1880, this immense steel structure spans the Douro River and offers incredible panoramic views of both river banks.
+The Dom Luis I Bridge is Porto’s most iconic bridge and was built in 1880.
+The immense steel structure spans the Douro River and offers incredible panoramic views of both river banks.

-Walk across the upper deck for a great view of the city skyline, or take the steps or railway down to the lower pedestrian walkway for an up-close look at its intricate design.
+Walk across the upper deck for a great view of the city skyline, or take an elevator down to the lower pedestrian walkway for an up-close look at its intricate design.
 Be sure to take some time to enjoy a stroll along the waterfront on either side of the bridge – it’s one of the best spots in Porto!

 Cruise The River